International General Certificate of Secondary Education: Comparisons with GCSE

 Before changes to GCSE first taken in 2017, the IGCSE was often considered to be more similar to the older O-Levels qualification than the current GCSE in England, and for this reason was often argued to be a more rigorous and more difficult examination.
 Before the early 2010s, most schools offering the IGCSE were private international schools for expatriate children around the world.
 However, in the 2010s, an increasing number of independent schools within the United Kingdom also began offering IGCSEs as an alternative to conventional English GCSEs for international IGCSE subjects, on the supposed basis that it is more challenging than the national curriculum.
 A comparison between GCSEs and IGCSEs was conducted by the Department of Education in 2019.
-The study found that it was easier to achieve a grade A in English Language and English Literature in IGCSEs but harder to achieve a grade A in science subjects.
+The study found that it was easier to achieve a grade A in English Language and English Literature in IGCSEs but harder to achieve a grade A in mathematics and science subjects.
 Most other subjects were roughly equivalent.

 The change from an A*-G grading system to a 9-1 grading system by English GCSE qualifications has led to a 9-1 grade International General Certificate of Secondary Education being made available.
 Before, this qualification was graded on an 8-point scale from A* to G with a 9th grade “U” signifying “Ungraded”.
 This measure of grading was also found in the UK GCSE.
 Most IGCSE subjects offer a choice of tiered examinations: Core or Extended papers (in Cambridge International), and Foundation or Higher papers (in Edexcel).
 This is designed to make IGCSE suitable for students with varying levels of ability.
 In some subjects, IGCSE can be taken with or without coursework.

-At one point in time, the “A*” grade in the GCSE did not exist but was later added to recognize the very top end of achievement.
+At one point in time, the “A*” grade in the GCSE did not exist but was later added to recognise the very top end of achievement.
 In the case of Further Mathematics, an extra A* grade was added for students that can “demonstrate sustained performance in higher-level maths skills such as reasoning, proof and problem-solving.”

 Recognition and equivalence

-The qualification is recognized by many institutions in the world.
+The qualification is recognised by many institutions in the world.
 It also allows further vocational education and is often considered the baseline for employment.

-Its academic worth is comparable to many secondary school curricula worldwide, such as England's GCSE, the North American GED or high school diploma, Hong Kong's HKCEE, Singapore's O-Level, and the Indian CBSE and ICSE courses.
-The IGCSE prepares students for further academic study, including progression to A Level and BTEC Level 3 study, Cambridge Pre-U, IB Diploma Programme and other equivalents.
+Its academic worth is comparable to many secondary school curricula worldwide, such as England's GCSE, the North American GED or high school diploma, Hong Kong's HKCEE, Singapore's O-Level, and the Indian ICSE courses.
+The IGCSE prepares students for further academic study, including progression to A Level and BTEC Level 3 study, LRN Pre-U, IB Diploma Programme and other equivalents.
 It is recognised by academic institutions and employers around the world and is considered by many institutions as equivalent to the standard GCSE.